Decoding the Mystery: Understanding 2, 5, and 8 in Decimal

 Now, let's examine each of our target numbers individually: 2, 5, and 8.

 5 (Five): Five is also a prime number.
 In the decimal system, it's significant because it's a factor of 10.
-This means that any number ending in 5 or 0 is divisible by 5.
+Basically, any number ending in 5 or 0 is divisible by 5.
 This property simplifies divisibility tests and makes calculations involving multiples of 5 often easier than those with other numbers.
 Its appearance in many counting systems and its role as a divisor of 10 gives it a special status within the decimal system.

 8 (Eight): Eight is a composite number (a number with more than two factors), being 2 x 2 x 2 or 2³.
 Its importance stems from its relationship to the number 2 and its connection to powers of 2.
 In computer science, where binary (base-2) is predominant, 8 (2³) is crucial because it represents a byte, the fundamental unit of digital information storage.
-This makes 8 a pivotal number in understanding computer architecture and data representation.
+This makes 8 a key number in understanding computer architecture and data representation.

 Arithmetic Operations with 2, 5, and 8